Stuck at Home? Do This:

 9. Try an online voice acting class from pro.
 There is much free insight on this website, but much other good insight exists elsewhere.
 Many good online teachers can provide you further introductory overview or even one-on-one training to “get your feet wet.”

-(Online learning can assist your growth, but you’ll ultimately need “real world” in-person experience and instruction.)
+(Online learning can assist your growth, but you’ll ultimately need “real world” in-person experience.)

 If you can’t afford online learning right now, refer to the many free, extensive interviews with voice actors, agents and voice directors linked at the bottom right of this page.

 Don’t blame externalities on your frustration at lack of tangible progress towards your dream.
 You can make progress even if confined at home.
 You now a list of things you can do to work specific VO skills while also cultivating the habits of a creative person.

 All that’s left is to Just Do It!